 Mohawk Trail Community Drive In Movie Theater

-Update: The entrance to the old drive-in is now being used as a farmer's market.
+Update: The entrance to the old drive-in was being used as a farmer's market.
 J. S. Rae is now located at the property.

 What was it?